Thomas Brodie: Military career

 Brodie was commissioned as a second lieutenant into the Cheshire Regiment on 3 February 1926.
-In May 1936, recently promoted to Captain, he was appointed as the Cheshire's Regimental Adjutant.
+In May 1936, recently promoted to captain, he was appointed as the Cheshire's regimental adjutant.
 From September 1939, he served as an instructor at the Royal Military College, Sandhurst.

-He was promoted to Major in April 1941 and between 1942 and 1943 as an acting Lieutenant Colonel, Brodie commanded the 2nd Battalion, The Manchester Regiment.
+He was promoted to major in April 1941 and between 1942 and 1943 as an acting lieutenant colonel, Brodie commanded the 2nd Battalion, The Manchester Regiment.
 From November 1943 until March 1945, he commanded the 14th Infantry Brigade in India and Burma (subsequently redesignated in November 1944 as the 14th Airlanding Brigade).
-In this period, his substantive rank remained as major, but he received acting and temporary ranks of Lt Colonel, Colonel and Brigadier.
+In this period, his substantive rank remained as major, but he received acting and temporary ranks of lieutenant colonel, colonel and brigadier.

-After the War, Brodie returned to the Cheshires and between 1946 and 1947 he was Commanding Officer of the 1st Battalion.
-In May 1947, he was formally promoted to Lt.
-Colonel and, within a few days, to Colonel.
-Between 1947 and 1948, he served in Palestine, being appointed CBE and mentioned in despatches.
+After the war, Brodie returned to the Cheshires and, between 1946 and 1947, he was commanding officer of the 1st Battalion.
+In May 1947, he was formally promoted to lieutenant colonel and, within a few days, to colonel.
+Between 1947 and 1948, he served in Palestine, being appointed a Commander of the Order of the British Empire and mentioned in despatches.

-As a "local" Major-General (he received the substantive rank of Brigadier in October 1952), Brodie commanded the 29th Infantry Brigade in Korea.
+As a local major general (he received the substantive rank of brigadier in October 1952), Brodie commanded the 29th Infantry Brigade in Korea.
 He participated in the difficult Third Battle of Seoul and the Battle of the Imjin River, defending the northern approach of Seoul in both battles.
-For his service in Korea, he received the DSO and the US Silver Star (twice) and the Legion of Merit.
+For his service in Korea, he was awarded the Distinguished Service Order and the US Silver Star (twice) and the Legion of Merit.

-Between 1952 and July 1955, Brodie was General Officer Commanding, 1st Infantry Division, based in the Middle East.
-He retired from the Army on 1 January 1957.

-Brody was appointed as Honorary Colonel of the Cheshire Regiment (a ceremonial role) on 26 December 1955 and served until December 1961.
+Between 1952 and July 1955, Brodie was general officer commanding, 1st Infantry Division, based in the Middle East.
+He retired from the army on 1 January 1957.
+Brody was appointed as honorary colonel of the Cheshire Regiment (a ceremonial role) on 26 December 1955 and served until December 1961.
 He was associated with the British right-wing pressure group, the Economic League, from 1957 until 1984.

-Thomas Brodie died at Basingstoke, Hampshire on 1 September 1993.
+Thomas Brodie died at Basingstoke, Hampshire, on 1 September 1993.
 His wife, Margaret, had died the previous year.